Highest military ranks

 In many nations, the highest military ranks are classed as being equivalent to, or are officially described as, five-star ranks.
 However, a number of nations have used or proposed ranks such as generalissimo, which are senior to their five-star equivalent ranks.

 Forms

 Generalissimo and Generalissimus

 Adopted from Italian (generalissimo) and Latin (generalissimus), the rank titles literally mean "the utmost general".
-A number of countries, including the Republic of China, France, Russia, Venezuela, Brazil, Portugal, Spain, Cuba, Mexico, Sweden and the USSR, have used these ranks.
+A number of countries, including the Republic of China, France, Russia, Venezuela, Brazil, Portugal, Spain, Cuba, Mexico, Sweden, Kingdom of Hawai'i and the USSR, have used these ranks.
 In most of these countries, the rank has only been held by one or two men.